KabirSamsi/KabirSamsi/README.md

 ### Hi there!
 I'm Kabir.

 ## About Me
-I'm an undergraduate student at Cornell University studying Computer Science, Math and Music.
+I'm an undergraduate student at Cornell University studying CS, Math and Music.
 Much of my work has been about trying to intersect CS with other disciplines.

+My current interests lie in applying PL theory and computer vision in improving music recognition and development,

 ## Main Skills and Interests
 - Full-Stack Development